Tim Burchett TN-02

 2024 Kansas City parade shooting response

-After a local D.J. was killed and 22 others were wounded in the 2024 Kansas City parade shooting, Burchett inaccurately identified an adult attendee of the Kansas City rally as the shooter, claiming he was an “illegal alien”.
-Burchett’s social media post received 1.4 million views.[45][46]
-In March 2024, the falsely identified man sued Burchett for $75,000 in damages.[47]
+After a local D.J. was killed and 22 others were wounded in the 2024 Kansas City parade shooting, Burchett inaccurately identified an adult attendee of the Kansas City rally, Denton Loudermill Jr., as the shooter, claiming he was an “illegal alien”.
+Burchett’s social media post received 1.4 million views.[46][47]
+In March 2024, the falsely identified man sued Burchett for $75,000 in damages.[48]
+The lawsuit, which Loudermill had filed in a Kansas court, was dismissed in September 2024 due to lack of jurisdiction, considering the case had “nothing really to do with Kansas.”[49]

 In April 2023, Burchett was one of only four Republican representatives who voted against the proposed Limit, Save, Grow Act, which raised the debt ceiling while at the same time providing for cuts to non-mandatory spending,[50] claiming he could not support any debt limit raise which did not provide fully balanced budget.